Angie Casali BA (Hons) Dip MBACP

 - Sex addiction

 - Sexual abuse

 £50 for each fifty minute session

-I provide short or long term therapy.
+I provide short or more, in depth, long term therapy.

 Alternate counselling offered: